-If you want to produce a video for the Italian market without spending a lot of time (and money) for dubbing, you can choose to add Italian subtitles directly to your original version.
-The video will be ready more quickly and for considerably less money.
+If you want to produce a video for the Italian market without spending a lot of time (and money) for dubbing, you have the choice of choosing to add Italian subtitles directly to your original version.
+The video will be ready quicker and will cost less.

 Subtitles are also perfect for online training courses because students can listen to and learn the original English terminology.
 Unlike with a dubbed video, students improve their language skills.

-Subtitling a video is different from translating written text.
+Subtitling a video is different from translating a written text.